bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.10 General Requirements

-The Petroleum and Natural Gas Title Credential MUST be issued by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) Tenure and Resource Stewardship Branch.
-When petroleum and natural gas operators wish to obtain a Petroleum and Natural Gas Title in BC, a Petroleum and Natural Gas Title Document must be provided in accordance with the BC Petroleum and Natural Gas Act.
+The BC Mines Act Permit Credential MUST be issued by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) on behalf of ... **Callum note if need to mention delegation of authority***.
+When mining operators wish to obtain a BC Mines Act Permit in BC, Callum to review this section.

 ## 1.11.
 Revisions